GLOBAL MARKETS-Stock, oil prices gain as Brexit jitters abate

 Fading concerns over Britain's vote to exit the European Union bolstered oil prices and helped boost energy shares both in Europe and in the United States.

-Wall Street recouped more than half of its losses from the two-day equities rout sparked by the British referendum, and the S&P 500 index finished positive for the year.
+Wall Street reclaimed some of the ground lost in the aftermath of the Brexit vote and turned positive for the year.

 "It's not the end of the world and it never was the end of the world and to have these kinds of reactions was ridiculous," said Jeff Weniger, senior portfolio strategist at BMO Private Bank in Chicago.

-All 10 major S&P indexes gained, led by a 2.3 percent jump in the energy index.
+All 10 major S&P indexes were in the black, led by a 2.2 percent jump in the energy index.

 Speaking on Tuesday, Governor Jerome Powell, the first Federal Reserve policymaker to comment since the vote, said Brexit had shifted global risks "to the downside," reinforcing expectations the Fed will not hike U.S. rates this year and could even cut.